acli/Coursera-subtitles/HCI/Lecture_10.2a_Running_web_experiments-_introduction.markdown

 So these are the different buttons we used and the different media.
 We had four different buttons:
-“Sign Up,” “Learn More,” “Join Us Now,” “Sign Up Now,” and six different media — three images and three videos.
+“Sign Up,” “Learn More,” “Join Us Now,” “Sign Up Now,” and six different media — three image[s] and three videos.
+I’ll show you all of them, and then we’ll do a vote.
+And [we’ll] start off and do a bunch and see what wins amongst you guys.